Things to do on a rainy day in Aberdeen

 Learn a lesson at the Aberdeen Science Centre

 Visiting the Aberdeen Science Centre (also known as the Satrosphere Science Centre) is an educational and engaging activity for families with children.
-Open from Monday to Sunday (between 1000 until 1500 weekdays and from 1000 to 1700 at the weekends and school holidays), Aberdeen Science Centre has numerous indoor activities based around themes such as volcanoes, space, dinosaurs, electricity and robots which give children a chance to explore and learn through play.
+Open 7 days a week from 10:00 to 16:30, Aberdeen Science Centre has numerous indoor activities based around themes such as volcanoes, space, dinosaurs, electricity and robots which give children a chance to explore and learn through play.
 The Aberdeen Science Centre is also located near the beach esplanade on Constitution Street.
-Visit http://aberdeensciencecentre.org/ to find out more about the Aberdeen Science Centre and the latest exhibition there!
+Visit https://aberdeensciencecentre.org/ to find out more about the Aberdeen Science Centre and the latest exhibitions there!

 Voyage into Aberdeen Maritime Museum

 One of the closest attractions to the NorthLink Terminal is the Maritime Museum, which celebrates the rich seafaring history of Aberdeen.
 It’s located on Ship Row and is a great interactive experience for all ages.
 On our visit we enjoyed the fishing boat deckhouse, the massive oil rig model, piloting the underwater Remotely Operated Vehicle, the clipper models, the oil rig living quarters, the deep sea Diving Suit which looks like a robot and seeing the menu from the old ferries which previously served Shetland!
-There’s also the Leading Lights Café and a shop here – we reckon you’ll love your visit to the Aberdeen Maritime Museum – for more info please visit http://www.aagm.co.uk/Venues/AberdeenMaritimeMuseum/amm-overview.aspx
+There’s also the Leading Lights Café and a shop here – we reckon you’ll love your visit to the Aberdeen Maritime Museum.
+This museum is open every day and is free for all visitors.
+To find out more visit https://www.aberdeencity.gov.uk/AAGM/plan-your-visit/aberdeen-maritime-museum.

 Be a daredevil at Transition Extreme